 The organization has an outstanding leader and/or management team with qualities such as vision, execution ability, passion, ethical approach, expertise, external relationships, and credible track record in the relevant area.

-The organization meets the basic criteria, guidelines and requirements as defined for Cisco's Community Impact Cash Grant program.
+The organization meets the basic criteria, guidelines and requirements as defined for Cisco's Silicon Valley Impact Cash Grant program.